- Outdoor lighting can be a valuable tool for enhancing the security and appearance of your facility.

-To optimize savings and security, it is important to incorporate these design elements with an energy-efficient lighting strategy.
+To optimize savings and security, it is important to incorporate these design elements into an energy-efficient lighting strategy.

 Energy-efficient outdoor lighting

 So, how do you maintain a safe, secure environment while minimizing lighting costs?
-The most effective method is to combine energy-efficient lighting technologies with appropriate controls and operational practices.
+Effective strategies include reduced wattage lamps, energy-efficient upgrades and lighting controls.

-Metal halide and high-pressure sodium lamps are the most widely used technologies for outdoor facility lighting.
-When lighting is scheduled for replacement, or an economic analysis supports an upgrade, install lower wattage lamps and fixtures in areas with excess light.
-One to three foot candles of illumination at ground level is typically adequate for security.
+Reduced wattage lamps.
+Metal halide and high-pressure sodium lamps are the most widely used technologies for outdoor lighting.
+Consider installing lower wattage lamps and fixtures in areas with excess light.
+One to three foot-candles of illumination at ground level is typically adequate for security.
 A simple, inexpensive light meter can be used to measure light levels around your facility.

-Consider light-emitting diode (LED) technology as an effective replacement option.
-LEDs are highly energy efficient and have a longer rated life than conventional outdoor lighting technologies.
-For security purposes, they offer potentially more distribution, whiter light for better contrast, as well as dimmability and instant start capability that is compatible with occupancy sensors.
+Energy-efficient upgrades.
+Light-emitting diode (LED) technology is an effective replacement option for conventional lamps, offering higher energy efficiency, increased durability and longer rated life.
+LEDs may cost more to install than conventional lights, but due to their efficiency and long life, they can pay for themselves over time with lower operating and maintenance costs.
+For security purposes, LEDs provide more uniform distribution and whiter light for better contrast.
 Wal-Mart conducted several tests using LEDs for outdoor lighting and eventually installed them at a new store in Leavenworth, Kan.
-The retailer surveyed its customers and found that they felt safe and secure with the new technology.
+Customers who were surveyed reported feeling safe and secure with the new technology.
 (Hanford 2011)

-As with any investment, it is important to evaluate each technology as well as your specific lighting and security needs to make an informed decision.
-Be sure to check with local government officials about lighting regulations before exploring any lighting project; many local governments have adopted ordinances that define light level and types.
+As with any investment, it is important to evaluate each technology and your specific lighting and security requirements before making a decision.
+Check with local government officials about lighting regulations before exploring any lighting project; many local governments have adopted ordinances that define light level and types.